Anne-Lii/Anne-Lii/README.md

   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/postgresql/postgresql-original.svg" alt="PostgreSQL" width="40" height="40"/>
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/sqlite/sqlite-original.svg" alt="SQLite" width="40" height="40"/>
 </p>

-I am continuously learning and improving, and my more recent projects reflect my current skills and focus areas.

-Sharing some of my projects from school — some smaller, some larger, and all part of my development journey.

 <!---
 Anne-Lii/Anne-Lii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.